Variational solutions to the total variation flow on metric measure spaces: Parabolic De Giorgi class

 for every $Q^{-}_{\rho, \theta}(x_{0},t_{0})\Subset \Omega_{T}$, $k\in\mathbb{R}$ and $\varphi\in\textrm{Lip}(\Omega_T)$ with $\supp\varphi\Subset B_{\rho}(x_{0})\times(0,T)$ and $0\leq\varphi\leq 1$.

 The parabolic De Giorgi class $DG(\Omega_{T};\gamma)$ is defined as

 \end{definition}

-The next result may be considered the most important of this work.
 The proof of the necessary and sufficient conditions for continuity of a variational solution to the total variation flow, Theorem \ref{NecSuf}, will only use the local integral inequalities in \eqref{degiorgiclass}.
 We show that a variational solution to the total variation flow belongs to the parabolic De Giorgi class.

 \begin{prop} Let $u$ be variational solution to the total variation flow in $\Omega_{T}$.
 Then $u\in DG(\Omega_{T};8)$. \end{prop}

 \begin{proof} Let $\phi\in\textrm{Lip}(\Omega_T)$ with $\supp\phi \Subset \Omega_{T}$.
 There exists $h_{0}>0$ such that for every $0<h<h_{0}$, we have $\phi_{h}\in\textrm{Lip}(\Omega_T)$ with $\supp\phi_{h} \Subset \Omega_{T}$ and thus we may apply it as test function in \eqref{parabolicminimizer}.
 Here $\phi_{h}$ denotes the time mollification of $\phi$.
 For a small enough $s$ the translated function $v(t)=u(t-s)$ fulfills \eqref{parabolicminimizer}.
 For $0<t_2<t_1<T$, to be specified later, Proposition \ref{lateralbdry} implies